 Ragi is also grown in Punjab during the Kharif season.

-Crops that Grown during Rabi or Winter Season in Punjab
+Crops that Grow during the Rabi or Winter Season in Punjab

-The winter season runs from October to April.
+The winter season runs from October to April, so the crops that are grown in the winter season are:

 Wheat

-Wheat is the main crop in winter or Rabi season.
-It is sown from November to December month and harvested in April.
+Wheat is the main crop in the winter or Rabi season.
+It is sown from November to December and harvested in April.

 Barley